nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 	Set a limit on how many elements of an array GDB will print.
 If GDB is printing a large array, it stops printing after it has printed the number of elements set by the set print elements command.
 This limit also applies to the display of strings.
 When GDB starts, this limit is set to 200. **Setting `<number-of-elements>` to zero means that the printing is unlimited.**

+**Q:** How do I access registers in GDB on an ARM device?
+I get errors related to the memory being out of bounds.

+**A:** `set mem inaccessible-by-default off` - This will allow you to access regions not explicitly defined ([source](https://sourceware.org/gdb/onlinedocs/gdb/Memory-Region-Attributes.html)):

+	If on is specified, make GDB treat memory not explicitly described by the memory ranges as non-existent and refuse accesses to such memory.
+The checks are only performed if there’s at least one memory range defined.
+If off is specified, make GDB treat the memory not explicitly described by the memory ranges as RAM.
+The default value is on.

 #### git

 **Q**: How do I list all local branches without a remote? (motivation: you should delete branches that have been merged / rebased onto master)